uniVocity/univocity-api/README.md

 		//This creates an entity mapping builder
 		EntityMapping entityMapping = mapping.map("source_entity", "destination_entity");

 		//With an entity mapping builder, we can create mappings between their fields.
-Queries, methods, external services
+		//Queries, methods, external services and any object available in your
-		//and any object available in your application can be used as well. entityMapping.identity()
+		//application can be used as well.
+		entityMapping.identity()
 				.associate("source_key_1", "source_key_2")
 				.toGeneratedId("destination_id");